SheaButta/PyBer_Analysis/README.md

 ## Summary

-This analysis for "V. Isualize" has revealed some some disparities between Rural, Suburban and Urban cities.
+This analysis for "V. Isualize" has revealed some disparities between Rural, Suburban and Urban cities.
 Here are my recommendation based on these disparities;

 	1. Review the population in the "Rural" and "Suburban areas to determine if additional drivers would increase the "Total Rides"